The64thGamer/cheeseepedia/content/k1tx9rgrqdyc24cf/content.md

-Fats Gorilla was created for the {{< wiki-link "Wolf Pack 5" >}} show and debuted at the 1978 IAAPA.
+Fats Gorilla was created for the [Wolf Pack 5] show and debuted at the 1978 IAAPA.
 He is a parody of rhythm and blues musician, Fats Domino.
-His mech was later reused for Billy Bill in the {{< wiki-link "Hard Luck Bears" >}}.
+His mech was later reused for Billy Bill in the [Hard Luck Bears].

 ## History